 Note that we do not change the exponent on \(x\) in the sum; it is still 2.

-If an expression in parentheses is preceded by a minus sign, we must change the sign of each term within parentheses when we remove the parentheses.
+Recall that if an expression in parentheses is preceded by a minus sign, we must change the sign of each term within parentheses when we remove the parentheses.
 This rule applies when we subtract polynomials.

 Subtract the polynomials \(~(4x^2+2x-5)-(2x^2-3x-2)\)